fracapuano/gym-laser/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-Make sure to:

-1. Add tests for new functionality
-2. Update documentation as needed
-3. Follow the existing code style
-4. Ensure all CI checks pass
+Check out the [TODO.md](TODO.md) file!

 ## Support

 If you encounter any issues or have questions, please [open an issue](https://github.com/fracapuano/gym-laser/issues) on GitHub.